d2l-ai/d2l-en/chapter_convolutional-neural-networks/conv-layer.md

     * What happens if you transpose `X`?
     * What happens if you transpose `K`?
 1. When you try to automatically find the gradient for the `Conv2D` class we created, what kind of error message do you see?
-1. How do you represent a cross-correlation operation as a matrix multiplication by changing the input and kernel arrays?
+1. How do you represent a cross-correlation operation as a matrix multiplication by changing the input and kernel tensors?
 1. Design some kernels manually.
     * What is the form of a kernel for the second derivative?
     * What is the kernel for the Laplace operator?